10.0

 Explorer

 The contact owns a 2016 Ford Explorer.
 The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
-The contact stated that the passenger's side and driver's side windshield exterior A-pillar trims had detached.
-The contact stated that while driving 65 MPH, the A-pillar trim started flapping.
-The local dealer was not contacted.
-The vehicle was not diagnosed or repaired.
+The contact stated that while driving at an undisclosed speed, the driver's side windshield exterior A-Pillar trim separated from the vehicle.
+The local dealer was contacted.
+The vehicle was not inspected or repaired.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
 The manufacturer was not made aware of the failure.
-The failure mileage was approximately 120,000.
+The failure mileage was approximately 130,000.
 VIN tool confirms parts not available.

 Explorer